 Tics — sudden, brief, intermittent movements or sounds — are the hallmark sign of Tourette syndrome.
 Symptoms range from mild to severe.
 Severe symptoms may significantly interfere with communication, daily functioning and quality of life.

 Tics are classified as either:

 Tics involving movement (motor tics) — often facial tics, such as blinking — usually begin before vocal tics do.
 But the spectrum of tics that people experience is diverse, and there's no typical case.

-Tics can vary in type, frequency and severity over time.
-They may worsen during periods of stress and anxiety, fatigue, illness, or excitement.
-They can occur during sleep.
-You'll likely experience an urge, called a premonitory urge, before the onset of motor or vocal tics.
+Before the onset of motor or vocal tics, you'll likely experience an urge called a premonitory urge.
 A premonitory urge is an uncomfortable bodily sensation, such as an itch, a tingle or tension.
 Expression of the tic brings relief.

 When to see a doctor

-Many children develop tics that last a few weeks or months and then go away on their own.
+Many children develop tics lasting a few weeks or months that go away on their own.
 But whenever a child shows unusual behavior, it's important to have a medical evaluation to identify the cause and rule out serious health problems.

 The exact cause of Tourette syndrome isn't known, and there's no known way to prevent it.
 Tourette is a complex syndrome, likely caused by a combination of genetic and environmental factors.
 Theories about the causes of Tourette include:

-People with Tourette syndrome have a normal life span and often lead a healthy, active life.
-However, having Tourette syndrome may increase the risk of learning, behavioral and social challenges, which can mar self-image.
+People with Tourette syndrome have a normal life span and often lead healthy, active lives.
+However, having Tourette syndrome may increase your risk of learning, behavioral and social challenges, which can harm your self-image.